rowellx68/nhsuk-react-components/docs/upgrade-to-6.0.md

 ### Details

-It's possible to just pass in the `expander` variant to the `Details` component but it is much better to use the `Expander` component instead.
+It's possible to just pass in the `expander` modifier to the `Details` component but it is much better to use the `Expander` component instead.

 ```tsx
 // v5